|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Peru Detailed Itinerary

 Met on arrival at Lima Airport and transfer to our Miraflores hotel.
 Remainder of the day is at leisure.
 Overnight in Lima.

 Day 2: Fly to Cajamarca in the Northern Andes

-After breakfast we take a tour of Lima colonial city center, a UNESCO site, and the Archeological Museum.
+After breakfast we take a tour of Lima colonial city center, a UNESCO site, and the Larco Museum.
 In the afternoon we take a short flight to Cajamarca in the Northern Andes.